A. Creation and Maintenance of Conduct Records

 Review Meetings may be recorded (audio or video) by the Conduct Body for its use and that of the Appeal Officer.
 Students are not permitted to make such recordings and are also not permitted to bring personal cell phones or other devices that could be used for recordings of the review meetings.
 Review Meeting recordings may not be copied or released and are destroyed after the appeal period for the incident has ended.

-The Student Involvement and Leadership Office maintains individual student conduct records for three years after the student graduates or for seven years after the student leaves Pacific Lutheran University.
+The Student Involvement and Leadership Office maintains individual Student Rights and Responsibilities records for three years after the student graduates or for seven years after the student leaves Pacific Lutheran University.
 Records of students who have been suspended or expelled from the university may be kept for an indefinite period of time.

 B. Expungement of Conduct Records

-During their senior year at PLU or after graduation, students who have completed all sanctions in a timely and satisfactory manner may request to have their non-academic Student Conduct file expunged.
+During their senior year at PLU or after graduation, students who have completed all sanctions in a timely and satisfactory manner may request to have their non-academic Student Rights and Responsibilities file expunged.
 To be considered for expungement students must not have received suspension or expulsion as a sanction and Academic Integrity policy violations are excluded from this process.
 The incident must have occurred at least 24 months prior to submitting the request for consideration.
-Requests are to be submitted through the expungement request form, www.plu.edu/conduct/Expungement, and addressed to the Vice President for Student Life and Dean of Students and submitted to the Student Conduct Office.
+Requests are to be submitted through the expungement request form, http://www.plu.edu/srr/office-of-srr/expungement/, and addressed to the Vice President for Student Life and Dean of Students and submitted to the Student Rights and Responsibilities Office.
 Completed forms should include:

 - the student’s personal reflections and how they believe they have learned from the incident they were involved in